cmeng-git/ffmpeg-android/README.md

 * Set environment ANDROID_NDK variable; not all ndk releases work with all modules/ABIS combinations
   - export ANDROID_NDK={Android NDK Base Path}<br/>
      e.g. export ANDROID_NDK=/opt/android/android-ndk-r17c (recommended);
+  - Note: android-ndk-r18b will have problem in some module builds e.g. lame
 * If necessary, fetch and update all libraries source (before build);
-  - review and edit ./init_update_libs.sh file for your desired modules' versions, then issue
+  - review and edit ./init_update_libs.sh file for your desired modules' versions, then run
   - ./init_update_libs.sh
-  - The default codec module sub-directories are ffmpeg, libvpx, x264 and lame
+  - The default codec module extracted sub-directories are ffmpeg, libvpx, x264 and lame
   - Optionally, go to the respective directory for each sub-module, and execute ./configure without option;<br/>
      The configure process may list any missing sdk build tools, please install before continue
   - The actual configure with options for each submodule build is done in each submodule _\<module>_build.sh build script